Information for Applying to Elementary/Middle School Options

 Click here to visit the Brown Summit Center for Advanced Academics website.

 The elementary and middle magnet/choice application process is open to all students who wish to apply.
 The Spanish Immersion Programs only accept students for kindergarten or first grade and the Montessori programs only accept PreK through second grade students due to the uniqueness of these programs.

 How do you apply for enrollment?

-The elementary/middle school application will be available online February 5- March 4, 2020.
-Click here to access the online magnet application.
+The elementary/middle school application will be available online January 13, 2023 - February 20,2023.
+Click here to access the online magnet/choice application.
 Applications received after the deadline may be considered on a space available basis.
-Applications entered after 5 pm on March 4 will be considered in the second round selection process, if space is available.
+Applications entered after 5 pm on February 20, 2023 will be considered in the second round selection process, if space is available.